UFC Fight Night: Lawler vs. Dos Anjos: Predictions & Analysis

 A few statistical edges stand out.
 Makdessi throws significantly more leather — a 5.5 sig. strike per minute gap.
 Trujillo is far more active with takedowns, averaging 2.2 more per 15 minutes.
 Makdessi has tighter striking defense, making opponents miss more often.

-**The Pick: John Makdessi over Abel Trujillo.** This is essentially a pick'em.
-The model nudges toward Makdessi at 53%, but there's almost nothing separating these two.
-Notably, the betting market has Makdessi at 39% implied while our model sees 53% — a 14-point disagreement that could signal value.
+The Pick: John Makdessi over Abel Trujillo.
+The model gives Makdessi a slight nod at 64% — this could easily go either way.
+Notably, the betting market has Makdessi at 39% implied while our model sees 64% — a 25-point disagreement that could signal value.

 Alessio Di Chirico